Countesswells to Cults Active Woodland Group

 We are a new community woodland group to the west of the city of Aberdeen, working with landowners, Forestry and Land Scotland (FLS), and Aberdeen City Council (ACC) to make the most of this natural woodland asset on our doorstep.

 The extensive area of around 20 square kilometres includes plantation woodland of larch, Scots pine and Sitka spruce.
 There are also areas of mature beech trees, and a small area of naturally regenerating woodland.
-The whole area is set aside for predominantly recreational use.
-It is therefore very popular with dog walkers, cyclists, runners, and horse riders
+Because the space is designated for recreational use, dog walkers, cyclists, runners, and horseback riders love it.

 The woods are also home to lots of wildlife.
-Red squirrels are regularly seen in the area, as are roe deer, foxes, badgers and birds.
-It is one of the groups’ aims to try to improve the habitat for the wildlife by undertaking practical conservation activities, and monitoring and recording the effects.
+It’s common to observe foxes, badgers, roe deer, and red squirrels in the woodland.
+It is one of the community woodland group’s aims to try to improve the habitat for the wildlife by undertaking practical conservation activities, and monitoring and recording the effects.

 ©Claire Marsden